 Keep Your Spare Roasting Tray in the Oven

 This tip provides the perfect solution to two irritating problems.
 The first is where to keep the spare roasting tray that came free when you bought the oven?
 The second is how to make cleaning up the grease and food spills a little easier?

 If you keep the roasting tray at the bottom of your oven during cooking, any spills which do occur will be caught.
 It’s a ready-made drip tray.
 It’s much easier to take the soiled roasting tin over to the sink to clean it than to struggle with cleaning the base of your oven in situ.

 If you don’t have a roasting tray or your oven is too small to have a spare bottom shelf, there is an alternative.
 You can place each individual baking dish onto a or rim.
 That way if your casserole overflows, the drips will be caught before they hit the hot surface of the oven floor.
 If you really want to save on the elbow grease, line the baking sheet with aluminum foil.
 Then all you have to do to clean the sheet is to throw away the foil liner.
 Simple! baking sheet which has a lipped edge

 Or to translate the old proverb in cooking terms, clean up spills while they are fresh and you will save yourself a lot of hard work later on.
 As soon as you notice a pot is spilling over, then wipe the oven floor or wall is straightaway.
 If they are wiped immediately, most spills can be removed with just plain water.
 During cooking and for some time after the internal surfaces of your oven are very hot.
 The longer spills are in contact with them, the more hardened and difficult to remove they become.

-Cleaning Materials Needed
+Cleaning Materials Needed for a Spotless Oven

 First attempt - Start simply with hot water, scourer pad and washing-up liquid